meril27/Mean-and-Variance/README.md

+Developed by :   MERIL GOLDLINA A

+Register number :   212224040189

 #  Mean and variance of a discrete  distribution

-DEVELOPED BY :   MERIL GOLDLINA A

-REGISTER NUMBER :   212224040189

 # Aim :